NoM-labz/nom-labz.github.io/index.md

 layout: default
 ---

-NoM Labz is exclusively focused on contributing to the development and growth of Zenon Netowork.
+At NoM Labz, we are dedicated to the development and growth of the Zenon Network, a "self evolving planetary scale super organism creating the digital echosystem of the future.
+Its fundamentally disruptive protocol goes beyond the blockchain trilema.
+Zenon proposes a network that is secure, scalable, and achives true decentralization."